Gwali-1/Yasagashi/README.md

 # YASAGASHI(house-hunting)

 Before i began this project, the capstone.
 I knew i wanted to try something different.
-Something i didnt  do  in any of the projects submitted throughout this course.
+Something i didn't  do  in any of the projects submitted throughout this course.
 Something that will present a bit of a challenge and not make it feel like i was making another django app like others i made.
 And thats when it hit me to add file management to this project,specifically images.I wanted to involve an external service like firebase.
 The closest i had come to working with images  was during the commerce where i displayed images on the page by refrencing urls of images found on the internet.
 This time i wanted to handle user submittted images myself, store them and manage refrences to them in a database.
-So i decided to make an accomadation listing web applcation, where users could list properties for sale or rent, add prices , locations , whether they came furnished or not  etc. I thought the application should also have filtering mechanisms to allow users to find specific listings quite easily and fast, say a filtering pannel where you could narrow down search results based on parameters like price range, accomadation type (rent or sale ) or even look at listings in only a specific locations.
+So i decided to make an accomodation listing web applcation, where users find or  could list properties for sale or rent, add prices , locations , whether they came furnished or not  etc. I thought the application should also have filtering mechanisms to allow users to find specific listings quite easily and fast, say a filtering pannel where you could narrow down search results based on parameters like price-range, accomodation type (rent or sale ) or even look at listings in only a specific locations.
-.I shall now take you through the project step by step while addressing some design choices, reasons for using an external package, challenges faced and a general overview of how the application works and some of it's features.
+.I shall now go through the project step by step while addressing some design choices, reasons for using an external package(pyrebase), challenges faced and a general overview of how the application works and some of it's features.

 The resulting app as metioned above displays a list of accomodation listings  posted by users of the app.
 The index page where these listings are displayed are paginated to display 10 lisitngs per page.
 Every listing holds information such as its location, whether its for rent or sale, the price and links to the profile of user that posted (the user profile holds extra information about user such as email , phone etc).
 This feature to see user profile from listings is only possible if user has an account and is logged in ofcourse.
 The app has 2 modes for when a user is logged in and not.
 The app serves up the index page with listings.
 Users who are not logged in can use the app the same way minus certain features like adding lisitngs to favourites or viewing profiles of users who have posted accomadations.
 Owners of listings have to abilty to view listings they made and remove them if they are no longer available too.